ZyroGatsby/encryptwave-api/README.md

 Open [http://localhost:8000](http://localhost:8000) with your browser to see the result.

-Open [http://localhost:8000/generate](http://localhost:8000/generate) with your browser to generate unique identifier.
+Open [http://localhost:8000/encode](http://localhost:8000/encode) with your browser to encrypt password.

 Open [http://localhost:8000/docs](http://localhost:8000/docs) to previeew the documentation